fastlmm/bed-reader/src/supplemental_documents/cloud_urls_etc.md

 ## Http

-You can read \*.bed from web sites directly.
+You can read \*.bed files from web sites directly.
 For small files, access will be fast.
-For medium-size files, you may need to extend the default `timeout`.
+For medium-sized files, you may need to extend the default `timeout`.

 Reading from large files can also be practical and even fast under these conditions: